-- Freehold land amounting to 6.51 crore (Previous year 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been recorded in revenue records in favour of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Power Station of NHPC Limited).
-Title deeds in respect of freehold land of the Power Station amounting to '0.01 crore (Previous year '0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/passed. (a) - In respect of other units, title deeds/title in respect of freehold land amounting to 0.52 crore (Previous year 9.95 crore) covering an area of 125.03 hectare (Previous year 153.55 hectare) and lease deeds in respect of leasehold land amounting to 306.08 crore (Previous year 310.04 crore) covering an area of 870.87 hectare (Previous year 627.25 hectare) are yet to be executed/passed. (q - Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of 1/-.
+- of the Government of India through the Government of Jammu & Kashmir, in possession of Salal Power Station (a Power Station of NHPC Limited).
+Title deeds in respect of freehold land Freehold land amounting to ₹ 6.51 crore (Previous year ₹ 6.51 crore) covering an area of 1485.19 hectare (Previous year 1485.19 hectare) has been recorded in revenue records in favour of the Power Station amounting to ₹ 0.01 crore (Previous year ₹ 0.01 crore) covering an area of 4.76 hectare (Previous year 4.76 hectare) is however, yet to be executed/ passed. a) - In respect of other units, title deeds/title in respect of freehold land amounting to ₹ 0.52 crore (Previous year ₹ 9.95 crore ) covering an area of 125.03 hectare (Previous year 153.55 hectare) and lease deeds in respect of leasehold land amounting to ₹ 306.08 crore (Previous year ₹ 310.04 crore ) covering an area of 870.87 hectare (Previous year 627.25 hectare) are yet to be executed/passed. (a - Land Leasehold includes 2.72 hectare (Previous year 2.72 hectare) taken from Sashastra Seema Bal (SSB) for Subansiri Upper Project on lease for a period of 99 years at notional value of ₹ 1/-.
 Out of this area, 1.06 hectare (previous year 1.06 hectare) has been handed over to ITBP.
-5 - Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A Joint Venture Company of NHPC and the Government of Manipur) for a consideration of '100 per annum as rent, for which a lease agreement has been entered between NHPC and LDHCL - Underground works amounting to 6302.08 crore (Previous Year 629.38 crore), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment.
-4 - Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project.
-5) - Pending approval of revised cost estimates (RCE) of Sewa-III, Chamera-III, Teesta Low Dam-III, Uri-III, Parbati-III & Teesta Low Dam-IV Power Stations, capital expenditure actually incurred on these power stations has been considered for capitalisation - Refer para no. 9 of Note No 34 for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings - 8) Foreign Exchange Rate Variation included in Adjustments to assets are as follows: -
+7 - Freehold Land includes 8 hectare (Previous year 8 hectare) of land being used by Loktak Downstream Hydroelectric Corporation Limited (LDHCL) (A Joint Venture Company of NHPC and the Government of Manipur) for a consideration of ₹ 100 per annum as rent, for which a lease agreement has been entered between NHPC and LDHCL.
+3 - Underground works amounting to ₹ 6302.08 crore (Previous Year ₹ 6299.38 crore ), created on Land Right to use, are included under the relevant heads of Property, Plant and Equipment.
+6 5 6 - Adjustments to Gross Block include adjustment for Foreign Exchange Rate Variation, depreciation charged and capitalized during construction of a project. - Pending approval of revised cost estimates (RCE) of Sewa-II, Chamera-III, Teesta Low Dam-III, Uri-II, Parbati-III & Teesta Low Dam-IV Power Stations, capital expenditure actually incurred on these power stations has been considered for capitalisation. - Refer para no. 9 of Note No 34 for information of non-current assets equitably mortgaged/hypothecated with banks as security for related borrowings. - Foreign Exchange Rate Variation included in Adjustments to assets are as follows: -

-Class of Assets For the year ended 31.03.2018 (in Crore) For the year ended 31.03.2017
+Class of Assets For the year ended 31.03.2018 (₹ in Crore) For the year ended 31.03.2017 (₹ in Crore)

-Roads and Bridges r (0.16)
+Roads and Bridges 1 (0.16)

 Buildings r (1.50)

 Hydraulic Works r (11.12)

 Generating Plant and machinery r (2.79)

 Plant and machinery Sub station r (0.02)

 Water Supply System/Drainage and Sewerage - (0.01)

-Total (15.60)
+Total • (15.60)